 The actuarial calculations were completed under the supervision of Andy Yeung, ASA, MAAA, FCA, EA and Mehdi Riazi, FSA, MAAA, FCA, EA.
 The health care trend and other related medical assumptions have been reviewed by Mary P. Kirby, FSA, MAAA, FCA.
 We are members of the American Academy of Actuaries and collectively meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in this actuarial valuation is complete and accurate.
 The assumptions used in this valuation were selected by the Board of Retirement based upon our analysis and recommendations.
-In our opinion, the assumptions are reasonably related to the experience of and the expectations for the Plan.
+In our opinion, the assumptions are reasonable and take into account the experience of ACERA and reasonable expectations.
+In addition, in our opinion, the combined effect of these assumptions is expected to have no significant bias.